 People with overspending and debt problems tend to share a common costly trait: they have unrealistic expectations for how material things will make their life better.
-That is the chief finding of this study, Materialism, Transformation Expectations, and Spending: Implications for Credit Use by Marsha Richens and Myron Watkins, marketing professors at the University of Missouri.
+That is the chief finding of a study by two marketing professors at the University of Missouri.

 The authors found that people who wind up deep in debt often got there because they expected “unreasonable degrees of change in their lives from their purchases.”
-The authors also concluded “these beliefs are fallacious for the most part, but nonetheless can be powerful motivators for people to spend.”
-Studies like this complicate what has become a global quest to raise personal financial literacy through programs in schools, communities, and online.
+They also concluded that “these beliefs are fallacious for the most part, but nonetheless can be powerful motivators for people to spend.”
+Studies like this could add useful insight to what has become a global quest to raise personal financial literacy through programs in schools, communities, and online.

-This study identifies four types of unrealistic expectations common to over spenders.
-These expectations are much less evident in consumers who do not have debt problems.
-Here, then, are four lies that over spenders tell themselves when buying things they don’t need:
+The study identifies four types of unrealistic expectations common to overspenders.
+These expectations are much less common in consumers who do not have debt problems and may be the key to understanding why people overspend.
+Here, then, are four lies that overspenders tell themselves when buying things they don’t need: